Rules of the Cleanest Zone Competition

 The detailed criteria and marking system can be found on the Assessment Criteria page.

 The baseline status and the improvement against baseline will be measured by reference to clear and publicly available criteria, which are themselves designed to make sure that communities’ efforts are targeted to the most important sanitation issues, and that communities are encouraged to make sustainable and permanent changes.
-The detailed criteria and marking system are attached.

 In headline terms, the rules are designed to: